jrnold/bayesian_notes/docs/posterior-predictive.md

 # Model Checking

 ## Why check models?

 -   In theory---Bayesian model should include all relevant substantive knowledge and subsume all possible theories.
 -   In practice---it won't.
 We need to check how the model fits data.

 The question is not whether a model is "true"; it isn't [@Box1976a].
 The question is whether it is good enough for the purposes of the analysis.
 The problem is how we can specify "good enough" criteria, and how we can check those criteria.

 See @GelmanMengStern1996a, @Gelman2007a, @Gelman2009a, @BDA3 [Ch.
+6],
-6], @GelmanShalizi2012a, @Kruschke2013b, @GelmanShalizi2012b, @Gelman2014a for more discussion of the motivation and use of posterior predictive checks.
+@GelmanShalizi2012a, @Kruschke2013b, @GelmanShalizi2012b, @Gelman2014a for a
+more discussion of the motivation and use of posterior predictive checks.b

 ## Posterior Predictive Checks